Insurance Arbitration FAQ’s

 KIAA Article 4C: A claim may be submitted to arbitration not later than two (2) years after the last basic reparation payment made by any reparation obligor, or two (2) years after the settlement of the last bodily injury claim arising out of the same accident; or if there is no settlement, two (2) years after the expiration of the statute of limitations of the last bodily injury claim arising out of the same accident, whichever later occurs.

 Filings should be submitted via the online PIP Arbitration System.
 The only exception to this is if a panel of three is requested.
-The Application, Contentions Form and an Amended Application are available in PDF format on the Plan website.
+For dockets outside of our online system, please use the Application, Contentions and Amended Application forms.

 An arbitration proceeding is commenced by a reparation obligor filing an Arbitration Application and supporting documentation with the Association once at least 60 days have passed and the Respondent has either not responded to or denied the Applicant’s request for reimbursement.
 The filing should be completed and supports should be uploaded to the online PIP Arbitration System eliminating the need for documentation to be mailed.